csu-cs/csci-235/docs/notes/08-arrays-intro.md

 -------------------------

 1. Arrays in C++ (and almost all programming languages) are zero-indexed.
 That means that the first index is zero, not one.
 The last index is the length minus one.
 It is easy to have an off-by-one error if you forget this fact.
-2. Array Index out of Bounds – can’t try to access an index beyond what you have – you get this error.
+2. Array index out of bounds: do not access an index outside the range `0` through `length - 1`.
+Doing so produces undefined behavior, not a guaranteed error message.
-3. Arrays are passed to a function by reference.
-Don’t forget that any changes to the array will persist after the function call.
-Use `const`{.cpp} to ensure an array is not modified.
+3. Array arguments are not copied when passed to a function, so changes to the elements persist after the function call.
+Use `const`{.cpp} to prevent a function from modifying the elements.
 4. Can’t set one array equal to another with just the equal operator.
 Use a loop instead.
-5. A function can’t return an entire array (with what we know so far).
-Arrays are passed by reference anyway, so there should be no need to do this.
+5. A function cannot return a built-in array by value.
+Arrays are not copied when passed to functions, so a function can usually fill an array supplied by its caller instead.

-The span Container for Arrays
+The `span` Container for Arrays
 -----------------------------

-In C++20 (the C++ standard that was released in 2020), a helpful container was added to associate an array with its length/size.
-Remember, that the array variable just stores the base address of the array, so it doesn't keep track of how many elements are in the array.
+In C++20 (the C++ standard released in 2020), a helpful view called `span` was added to associate an array with its length/size.
+An array is an object that contains its elements, but when an array is passed to a function using a raw array parameter, it is adjusted to a pointer to its first element.
+That pointer does not keep track of how many elements are in the array.
 As a result, we often need to pass the array size to a function parameter as an additional parameter.
 For example,

 ```cpp